garrandall/popular-music-data/tracks/daddy-blueface-rich-the-kid.md

 I can't even tell the time, this AP decoration
 Baby, make it clap like a celebration

-She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
-With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
 With no strings attached like Balenciaga (Yeah, aight)